microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Spell Lists

 The following spells have been customized and tweaked to make the game as smooth as possible.
-It is suggested to use these spells for all spell casters in the game, although spells from the SRD can also be used in Microluxe20 without any conversions.
+It is suggested to use these spells for all spell casters in the game, although spells from the SRD can also be used in Microluxe20 with slight modifications.
 With the following spell system in place, additional spells in the SRD (but not on this list) can easily be discovered in the game as loot, research, etc., if the GM desires.

 ## Arcane (Mage) Spells